luisbocanegra/plasma-panel-colorizer/README.md

 Time has passed and now the widget does a lot more than that, but the principle is basically the same.

-**Performance**
+**Performance & memory usage**

-I tried to optimize it so CPU usage only increases around 0.5-1% on my computer, usage may vary depending on your System or how many widgets are in your panels.
+I tried to optimize it so CPU usage only increases around 0.5-1% on my computer while idle, memory usage will vary depending on the amount of panels and how many widgets are in them.

 ### Can this widget change the appearance of other parts of Plasma (e.g Desktop view, widget popups/tooltips, overview)